 All of the various layers and components of skin have the potential of developing distinctive tumors.
 Skin tumors can appear in many forms.
 Distinguishing a tumor from an inflammatory disease can sometimes be difficult.
 Tumors are usually small lumps or bumps, but they also can occur as hairless or discolored patches, wheals, or nonhealing ulcers.
 Because skin tumors are so diverse, identifying them should be left to a veterinarian.

 Treatment depends largely on the type of tumor, its location and size, and the overall physical condition of the horse.
-For benign tumors that are not ulcerated and do not impair the horse's normal routine, no treatment may be necessary.
+For benign tumors that are not ulcerated and do not impair the horse’s normal routine, no treatment may be necessary.
 This may be the most prudent option, especially in aged horses.
 For malignant tumors or benign tumors that inhibit normal activities or are cosmetically unpleasant, there are several treatment options.
 For most tumors, surgical removal is the most effective.
 It is also probably the least costly option and the one with the fewest adverse effects.
-If malignancy is suspected, a margin of tissue surrounding the tumor will also be removed.
+If malignancy is suspected, a portion of tissue surrounding the tumor will also be removed.
 For tumors that cannot be completely removed, partial removal may prolong the life of the horse.
 Radiation treatment or chemotherapy may also be used to provide your horse with a better outcome.

 Basal cell tumors and basal cell carcinomas include tumors of the hair roots, cysts on the base of hairs, sweat gland tumors, connective tissue tumors, and more.
 Even though tumors commonly occur in or near the skin, many of these are either benign (not cancerous) or treatable if found early.
 Thus, as with human tumors, early treatment offers the best possibility for a successful outcome.

 Basal cell carcinomas are the malignant (cancerous) form of these tumors.
 They are not common in horses.
-These often appear as ulcers on the head, extremities, or neck.
+These may appear as ulcers on the head, extremities, or neck.
 Unlike benign basal cell tumors, these carcinomas generally are not raised up from the skin.
 Also, they spread, forming new ulcers.
 Consequently, surgical removal is the treatment of choice.
 These tumors spread to neighboring skin but seldom spread to other organs.
 Surgical removal is the best treatment.